Manqoba-123/html_css_vanilla-js/README.md

 # HTML, CSS and VAnilla Java Script
-"Education is the most powerful weapon which you can use to change the world," ~ Nelson MAndela
+"Education is the most powerful weapon which you can use to change the world," ~ Nelson Mandela

 ## Description